Ian Mathers reckoned stocks were due for a slide as the Standard & Poor’s 500 Index approached a three-year high in February.

 “Banks can invest that money any way they want to,” said Colby Wright, assistant professor of finance at Central Michigan University.
 “Some investors would be surprised to know that there is no portfolio underlying the returns that are being generated.”

-The complexity of ETNs mean they may not perform as people expect, said Samuel Lee, an ETF analyst for Morningstar Inc. (MORN) in Chicago.
+The complexity of ETNs mean they may not perform as people expect, said Samuel Lee, an ETF analyst for Morningstar Inc. (MORN:US) in Chicago.

 “These are products that are developed by very sophisticated folks in the industry and I wonder to what degree they are developed with the retail investor in mind,” said Matt Kitzi, securities commissioner of Missouri.